-Speaking about women's rights in its full extent - women's bodily autonomy.
+Speaking about women's rights in general is still extremely challenging.
 The way we push for change is always based on respect for the opinion of others and our country context.

 We try to address the topics from a scientific evidence-based approach, highlighting the positive experiences of other countries when change was made.
 We approach the general public in order to provide them with information and empowerment to make well informed decisions.
 At the same time, we work to advocate for change with decision makers.

 Noting, as an Association, we are always respectful of others' opinions and work in alignment with out country's context and culture.

 Can you see yourself doing anything other than what you are doing right now?

 No, I don’t think so!
 I’ve never really thought about it.
 I believe in the work of NGOs, and I believe NGOSs do make an impact on the lives of people within the community.
 So, I feel like my work gives back.
 I’ve had a good life and so I feel like I should give back to my community that deserves it.
 So, I can’t think of ever working with anything that doesn’t involve giving back to my community to become a better place.

 One of my favourite slogans for the IPPF particularly is our work being ‘globally connected and locally owned’ which I believe supports our Association to make a stronger and more effective difference towards SRHR.